Mei Hachimoku

-Mei Hachimoku (八目迷, Hachimoku Mei) is a Japanese light novel author.
-He is best known for writing The Tunnel to Summer, the Exit of Goodbyes novel and The Mimosa Confessions series.
+Mei Hachimoku (八目迷, Hachimoku Mei) is a Japanese author.
+He wrote the light novel series, The Tunnel to Summer, the Exit of Goodbyes and The Mimosa Confessions.

 Biography

 Hachimoku was born in Himeji, Hyōgo Prefecture.
 He grew up in the remote area of Kansai.
-While attending high school, he started writing derivative works of his favorite manga and video games.
-His debut work won both the Gagaga Award and the Special Jury Award at the 2019 Shogakukan Light Novel Taishō.
+While in high school, he started writing derivative works of his favorite manga and video games.
+His first light novel series won both the Gagaga Award and the Special Jury Award at the 2019 Shogakukan Light Novel Taishō.
 It was later released under the title The Tunnel to Summer, the Exit of Goodbyes.
-He was inspired to write it by the Interstellar film.
+He was inspired to write it by the film Interstellar.
 The novel was adapted into a manga and an anime film.

 His second work, The Mimosa Confessions series, ranked second overall among the new series of 2022 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!.
 The series, which features a transgender woman as one of the main characters, was praised for its positive portrayal of sensitive LGBTQ subjects.
 It was published in five volumes from July 2021 to June 2024.